-- 1. Attach one end of an Ethernet cable to the network connector or standard NIC in the Host PC. - Attach the other end of the Ethernet cable to one of the ports on the standard network switch on the subnet used for system administration. - 2.
-Attach one end of an Ethernet cable to one of the ports on the same network switch or subnet used for system administration. - Attach the other end of the Ethernet cable to one of the Gigabit ports on the back of the Vess A3120. - If you have multiple Vess A3120 systems, Host PCs or Servers, repeat steps 1 and 2 as required. - 3.
-Follow the instructions for connecting to, and configuring the basic settings of the Vess A3120.
-Please note that you do not need to establish a network connection for the initial setup.
-The web-based management interface is accessible using a keyboard and monitor directly attached to the device.
-See the next section for instructions.
+- 1. Attach one end of an Ethernet cable to the network connector or standard NIC in the Host PC. - Attach the other end of the Ethernet cable to one of the ports on the standard network switch. - 2.
+Attach one end of an Ethernet cable to one of the ports on the standard network switch. - Attach the other end of the Ethernet cable to the Management Port on the Vess system. - If you have multiple Vess systems, Host PCs or Servers, repeat steps 1 and 2 as required. - 3.
+Follow the instructions for managing the basic settings of the Vess A3340P.